techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (310)
 namely.

-a.
-DataPacket and DataSocket
+A. DataPacket and DataSocket

-b.
-DatagramPacket and DatagramSocket
+B. DatagramPacket and DatagramSocket

-c.
-DatagramPack and DatagramSock d.
+C. DatagramPack and DatagramSock

+D.

-Answer: A
+ANSWER: A
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: